xMrHeX/sta/README.md

 -------------

 - Copy the `51-alienfx.rules` file to /etc/udev/rules.d/ dir and run `sudo service udev restart`;
-- Run `make clean && make sta`;
+- Run `make clean && make && sudo make install`;
-- Copy sta to /usr/bin as su;
-- Make sure you're part of the _video_ group;
+- Make sure you're part of the _video_ group (for the alienfx to work);

 TODO
 ----

+- Do not allow scrollback if there's no data before the top line
-- improve the theme switching (only color characters which have no color, etc)
+- Improve the theme switching (only color characters which have no color, scrollback, etc)